Real-time metrics definitions

 Abandoned

-Count of contacts disconnected by the customer while in the queue during the specified time range.
+The count of contacts disconnected by the customer while in the queue during the specified time range.
 Contacts queued for callback are not counted as abandoned.
 When you create a customized real-time metrics report, to include this metric, choose a Queues report for the type.
 On the Filters tab, choose Queues, then on the Metrics tab you'll have the option to include Abandoned.

 Active

-In the GetCurrentMetricData API, this metric is
+In the GetCurrentMetricData API, this metric can be retrieved by using SLOTS_ACTIVE.

 ACW